We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Top Review 19

 A word on ethics.
-Many commentators talk about cruelty to animals.
-Before buying a sample, I have studied in detail the keeping of the animals from which the Civet used here comes and the extraction of the raw material, and I consider the accusation to be groundless.
-For example, many commentators assume that the Civet is taken directly from the animals.
-That is wrong.
-In this case, it is "harvested" from land that the animals rub against.
-This is a natural behavior of the species, which also occurs in the wild.
-So the cats suffer no pain whatsoever for the raw material and are certainly not killed.
-According to various statements I have read, they should also have enough space.
+Many commentators talk about animal cruelty.
+Before purchasing a sample, I thoroughly researched the treatment of the animals from which the civet used here comes and the extraction of the raw material, and I consider the accusation unfounded.
+Many commentators assume, for example, that the civet is taken directly from the animals.
+This is incorrect.
+In this case, it is "harvested" from areas where the animals rub themselves.
+This is a natural behavior of the species that also occurs in the wild.
+The cats therefore suffer no pain for the raw material and are certainly not killed.
+According to various statements I have read, they are also said to have sufficient space.

-Provided that this is true, I think that, all in all, there is nothing wrong with it, apart from the captive husbandry.
-The animals are thus treated better than any fattening pig in German factory farming and, unlike them, suffer no pain whatsoever.
+Assuming this is true, in my opinion, there is nothing objectionable about it other than the captivity.
+The animals are treated better than any factory-farmed pig in German intensive farming and, unlike them, suffer no pain.
 I therefore hope that the critics here never eat meat and do not keep animals in captivity.

 4 Comments